bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 In some scenarios, you may have a need to create a custom DNS Zone.
 Generally, this is not recommended, as the Azure Landing Zones are already configured with centralized custom Private DNS Zones for the Azure services.
 However, when working with third-party services (ie. Confluent Cloud), we might not have a Private DNS Zone for the specific service.

-If this is your scenario, please submit a [Public Cloud Support request](https://citz-do.atlassian.net/servicedesk/customer/portal/3), so that the Cloud Pathfinder team can work with you to create and attach the custom DNS Zone to the central Private DNS Resolver.
+If this is your scenario, please submit a [Public Cloud Support request](https://citz-do.atlassian.net/servicedesk/customer/portal/3), so that the Public Cloud team can work with you to create and attach the custom DNS Zone to the central Private DNS Resolver.

 > Note: Attaching your custom Private DNS Zone to your Virtual Network (VNet) will not work, as all DNS queries are routed through the central Private DNS Resolver.